Invoice Approval Workflow | Definition, Routing Rules, and Best Practices | Nexus APSkip to content

 Why It Matters

 Approval workflows enforce spending authority, maintain segregation of duties, and create accountability.
-Without structured workflows, invoices are approved inconsistently, creating audit risks.
+Without structured workflows, invoices are approved inconsistently, payment runs slip, and AP teams spend hours chasing decision-makers instead of moving invoices forward.

 Examples